pearl-hub/kobol-extra/markdown/git.1.markdown

 `git revert 42c54ed7262d`

+To revert the last two commits with new ones:

+`git revert HEAD~2..HEAD`

 The nuclear option is with git reset --hard.

 Use git reflog to see your recent commits from newest to oldest: